No Results Available

 No results.
 Try adjusting the filters.

-CAREER TRANSACTIONS: • The Becker, Minn., native was selected by the Titans in the second round (53rd overall) of the 2021 NFL Draft.
+• The New Carrollton, Md., native was selected by the Tennessee Titans in the sixth round (186th overall) of the 2023 NFL Draft.